trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 Spawns an interface to interact with contracts via the command line.
 Additionally, many Truffle commands are available within the console (without the `truffle` prefix).

-Requires an external Ethereum client, such as [Ganache](/docs/ganache/using) or geth.
+Requires an external Ethereum client, such as [Ganache](/docs/ganache/quickstart) or geth.
 For a console that creates a development and test environment, use `truffle develop`.

-See the [Using the console](/docs/getting_started/console) section for more details.
+See the [Using Truffle Develop and the Console](/docs/truffle/getting-started/using-truffle-develop-and-the-console) section for more details.

 Options: